Eric F. Mason Profile

 M.A., University of Notre Dame, 1998

 B.A., Union University, 1991

 A native of Tennessee, Mason is an ordained minister in the American Baptist Churches USA, and he enjoys speaking to local church and community groups on New Testament texts and the Dead Sea Scrolls.
-Favorite family activities include travel, music, and sports events, and he savors opportunities to explore and photograph ancient sites and artifacts in museums around the world.
+Favorite family activities include travel, music, and sports events.
 Before coming to Judson in 2002, Mason taught courses at several institutions, including the University of Notre Dame and the Irkutsk (Siberia) Bible School for Russian Baptist ministers.

 Expertise / Involvements